Science, technology, and experience define our approach to solving for value across a multidimensional space.

 Chief Executive Officer & Managing Partner

 Sean Ballard is the Chief Executive Officer and Managing Partner of Eigenvector Capital, a firm focused on systematic value investing.
 Prior to founding Eigenvector, Mr. Ballard was a Director at Palestra Capital Management, which he joined prior to its launch in 2012.
 Preceding Palestra, Mr. Ballard was Director of Business Development for Titan Capital Group, a volatility-focused hedge fund, from 2008 to 2012 where he was responsible for global marketing and investor relations initiatives.
 Before Titan, Mr. Ballard worked at leading investment firms Lionstone Capital Management and Torrey Associates.
 From 2002 to 2006 he was a professional at Goldman Sachs in its Investment Management Division where he was responsible for private client portfolio asset allocation modeling and investment implementation.
-Mr. Ballard serves on the Strategic Planning Committee for the Menlo Park Fire Protection District.
-Additionally, he is a member of Menlo Park’s Community Crisis Management Executive Board and a volunteer with the Boy Scouts of America.
-He is also the president of the Eigenvector Foundation.
+Mr. Ballard serves on the Business Affairs committee of the board of scientific publisher Annual Reviews.
+He also serves on the Finance Committee for the Menlo Park Fire Protection District, is the chairman of Menlo Park’s Community Crisis Management Advisory Board, and a volunteer with the Boy Scouts of America.
 He graduated with a BS in Economics from Brigham Young University.

 Keith Danko is a Senior Advisor to Eigenvector Capital.
 Mr. Danko has over two decades of experience building and managing businesses, much of it as a leader in the alternative assets industry.
 Most notably, he restructured and served as CEO and CIO of ACAM Advisors where from 2003 to 2007 he managed top-quartile fund of hedge funds portfolios for large institutional clients.
 During Mr. Danko's tenure at ACAM, the equity value of the firm increased 900%.
 Previously Mr. Danko served as CEO of CQS US for three years and was also a Partner at Titan Capital.
 At CQS he managed the launch of the US business, including SEC registration, built out the trading teams, and established the CQS brand and marketing effort in the Americas, raising assets under management in the difficult post-2008 environment.
 At Titan, he embarked upon a turnaround of the firm, including the development of the Titan Asia Fund and the Hong Kong office, working with Hong Kong, Singapore and Japanese investors and regulatory regimes.
 Mr. Danko began his career at Goldman Sachs, where he served as an Executive Director and headed international mortgage securities trading.
 He earned a BA from Duke University and an MBA from Harvard University and is a graduate of The Lawrenceville School.
 He has published numerous research pieces, including in 2005 the influential white paper, Portable Alpha: An Updated Perspective.